apache/lucene/dev-tools/scripts/README.md

     usage: addVersion.py [-h] version

-    Add a new version to CHANGES, to Version.java, build.gradle and solrconfig.xml files
+    Add a new version to CHANGES, to Version.java and build.gradle files

     positional arguments:
       version